open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/meetup.md

 ![Access Meetup](images/planet-meetup-page.png)

-2. You can join meetups (Picture 1) and leave meetups you are apart of (Picture 2) as you can see below
+2. You can join meetups (Picture 1) and leave meetups you are apart of (Picture 2).
+First click on the small box on the left of the meetup to select it and pick an action (Red box).

 ![Leave Meetup](images/planet-join-meetup.png)
 ![Join Meetup](images/planet-leave-meetup.png)